quoctran98/Wordle-But-For-Bots/README.md

     "forfeit":false
 }

-Errors:

-`2`: Insufficient parameters supplied in API request

-`4`: Invalid guess: word is not in either valid_guesses.csv or valid_solutions.csv

-`5`: Invalid guess: game_token does not match an active game

 ```
 ### Other useful API calls

-`/api/find_all_archived_games` takes the argument `player_id` and will return an array game objects for archived games for that player
+`/api/find_all_archived_games` takes the argument `player_id` and will return an array archived (won or forfeited) Game Objects for that player

-`/api/find_all_active_games` takes the argument `player_id` and will return an array of game objects for active games for that player
+`/api/find_all_active_games` takes the argument `player_id` and will return an array of Game Objects for active games for that player

-`/api/find_active_game` takes the argument `game_token` and returns the game object of the corresponding game without modifying it
+`/api/find_active_game` takes the argument `game_token` and returns the Game Object of the corresponding game without modifying it

-`/api/deactivate` takes the argument `player_id` and will set that player's active status to `false` and returns the player object
+`/api/deactivate` takes the argument `player_id` and will set that player's active status to `false` and returns the Player Object

-`/api/reactivate` takes the argument `player_id` and will set that player's active status to `true` if the registration key's limit has not been reached but returns the player object in either case
+`/api/reactivate` takes the argument `player_id` and will set that player's active status to `true` if the registration key's limit has not been reached and returns the Player Object if successful

 ### Error handling

-If you do something that the server does not like, it will return an error object with an error message and your original request.
+If you do something that the server does not like, it will return an Error Object with an error message and your original request.

-JSON Error Response Attributes:
+**Error Object JSON Response Attributes:**

 `error`: boolean -- this attribute will only appear on error messages